-These program elements provide a short description of the key details related to Planning Grants.
+The following chart provides a short description of the key details related to Planning Grants.

-Funding amount \$150,000 Time frame November 1, 2023-December 31, 2024.
-Grantees may complete planning grant activities earlier than December 31, 2024.
-Grantees that would like to request an exception to this timeline will need to provide a detailed written justification for the request, which will be reviewed by DHCS.
-Populations served The purpose of the BHBH Planning Grant is to assist Tribal communities in developing a plan for how to best serve individuals with a serious behavioral health condition who are experiencing homelessness.
+Funding amount \$150,000 Time frame July 1, 2024 - April 30, 2025 Grantees may complete Planning Grant activities earlier than March 31, 2025.
+Grantees that would like to request an exception to this timeline must provide a detailed written justification for the request, which DHCS will review.
+Populations served The purpose of the BHBH Planning Grant is to assist tribal communities in developing a plan for how to best serve individuals with a serious behavioral health condition who are experiencing homelessness.
 (See Attachment C for definitions of "serious behavioral health condition" and "homeless.")

-Minimum requirements for grantees All Planning Grantees will be expected to meet all of these requirements.
-Designate a program director, project lead, or other point of contact.
-Provide an outline of partnerships that will support the Planning Grant.
-Those may include Tribally Designated Housing Entities (TDHEs), Tribal nonprofits, community-based organizations, mental health and substance use disorder (SUD) service providers, local behavioral health departments, and other supportive partners.
-Include people with lived experience of homelessness and serious behavioral health conditions-both SMI and SUD-as part of BHBH planning.
+Minimum requirements for • Designate a program director, project lead, or other point of grantees contact. granteee • Provide an outline of partnerships that will support the Planning All Planning Grantees will Grant.
+Those may include Tribally Designated Housing Entities, be expected to meet all of tribal nonprofits, community-based organizations, mental health these requirements. and substance use disorder (SUD) service providers, local · · · · · · · · · · · · · · · · · · · behavioral health departments, and other supportive partners.
+Include people with lived experience of homelessness and serious behavioral health conditions-both serious mental illness (SMI) and SUD-as part of BHBH planning.
 Develop and submit Planning Grant goals, objectives, and activities to be completed.
 Submit midpoint and final reports.
-Submit required documentation, ensuring expenses are allowable, and retaining sufficient backup documentation related to expenses.
-DHCS, AHP, or a designee may conduct desk or site audits that require grantee participation.
-Participate in coaching calls, learning collaboratives, and other Eligible uses For questions about eligible uses, please contact the Tribal entities RFA Help Desk . required training and technical assistance (TTA) activities.
-Applicants may seek a \$150,000 BHBH Program Planning Grant to provide support for pre-development, relationship building, strategizing, and/or capacity-building activities necessary to address the needs of their population who are experiencing homelessness and have a serious behavioral health condition, including SMI and/or SUD.
-Examples of funding uses include, but are not limited, to the following: Paying internal staff, including related supplies and equipment, to oversee the BHBH Program grant and engage in planning activities.
+Submit required documentation, ensure expenses are allowable, and retain sufficient backup documentation related to expenses.
+DHCS, Advocates for Human Potential, Inc. (AHP), or a designee may conduct desk or site audits that require grantee participation. • Participate in coaching calls, learning collaboratives, and other required training and technical assistance activities.
+Eligible uses Applicants may seek a \$150,000 BHBH Program Planning Grant to provide support for predevelopment, relationship-building, For questions about strategizing, and/or capacity-building activities necessary to address the needs of members of their population who are eligible uses, please experiencing homelessness and have a serious behavioral contact the Tribal Entities health condition, including SMI and/or SUD.
+Examples of funding RFA Help Desk . uses include, but are not limited to, the following: 1.1.7.1 11019 Doon. • Paying internal staff, including related supplies and equipment, to oversee the BHBH Program grant and engage in planning activities.
 Conducting community needs assessment activities.
-Hiring consultants and subcontractors to support development of a BHBH Program plan and/or other grant activities.
-Creating a strategy and plan to increase availability of housing for people experiencing homelessness and serious behavioral health conditions and their families, including evaluating available federal, state, Tribal, and other funding options.
-Developing or improving a Tribal homelessness documentation system, or information sharing among partners.
+Hiring consultants and subcontractors to support development of a BHBH program plan and/or other grant activities.
+Creating a strategy and plan to increase the availability of housing for people experiencing homelessness and serious behavioral health conditions and for those individuals' families, including evaluating available federal, state, tribal, and other funding options.
+Developing or improving a tribal homelessness documentation system or information sharing among partners.
 Identifying potential sites for BHBH housing.
-Training and cross-training to educate housing providers on behavioral health and behavioral health providers on housing in order to work together toward a common plan of action.
-Conducting initial project site identification, evaluation, planning, pre-development costs, and similar activities; Bureau of Land Management and other permitting.
+Training and areas training to advect housing providers on Training and cross-training to educate housing providers on behavioral bacts and behavioral bacts providers on bausing behavioral health and behavioral health providers on housing, so that they may work together toward a common plan of action.
+Conducting initial project site identification, evaluation, planning, predevelopment, and similar activities; acquiring Bureau of Land Management and other permits.